Synphonyte/leptos-axum-socket/README.md

 }
 ```

-And finally in your root Leptos component:
+And finally provide the context in your root Leptos component:

 ```rust
 #[component]